Biter

 Sometimes a single word carries the whole accusation.

-A copycat – someone who steals another person’s ideas, aesthetic, or work and passes it off as their own.
+A copycat: someone who steals another person’s ideas, aesthetic, or work and passes it off as their own.

-No spin.
-No twist.
-Just theft.
 The word “bite” means to steal or imitate without credit.

 People have been using it to call out artistic theft and enforce creative ownership since at least the late 1970s.